People often use the terms digital signatures and electronic signatures interchangeably, unaware of the differences between the two.

 4. Legal value

 While simple electronic signatures are also admissible as evidence in court, the judge will have to decide on a case-by-case basis if the signature is enforceable or not.
+Additional evidence will likely be required.

-Please note that there are still some situations where a handwritten signature is required, and these exceptions are different for each Member State.
+Please note that there are still some situations where a handwritten signature is required, and these exceptions are different for each EU Member State.

-Electronic Signatures Digital Signatures
+Simple Electronic Signatures | Digital Signatures | |

-Content integrity Can’t always detect changes to the contents of the document after signing Can always detect if any changes were made to the content after signing
+Content integrity | Can’t always detect changes to the contents of the document after signing. | Can always detect if any changes were made to the content after signing. |

 What types of signatures does Penneo provide?

-Penneo provides both simple electronic signatures and digital signatures.
+Penne provides both simple electronic signatures and digital signatures.

 To create a simple electronic signature in Penneo, you can either draw/type your signature or insert a picture of it in the document.